fortrabbit/legal/sub-processors.md

 ## Disclaimer

 To err is human.
-We do our best to keep theese informations up-to-date, complete and correct.
+We do our best to keep this page up-to-date, complete and correct.
 We reserve the right to add, change or remove certain services and practices without further announcement.